-When your home or building needs a new roof, it is time to consider all the options for roofing materials.
+We believe that a metal roof is one of the best investments for your home.
 The most common roofing materials include asphalt shingles, composition shingles, rolled roofing, tile, metal roofing, metal shingles, faux slate/rubber, slate, copper, and ?green.?
 Before selecting the right one for your home, consider the advantages and disadvantages of each.

 Asphalt shingles, composition shingles and rolled roofing are the lowest in cost and are very common so most roofers are capable of installing them.
 Tile roofing (think Southwest with its red tile roofs), faux slate/rubber roofing, metal shingles, and metal roofing are in the mid-range in pricing.
 The slate, copper, and ?green? roofs are considered the high-end roofing materials.
 When choosing the right roofing material for your home, you?ll want to take your budget into consideration.